hpi-swa-teaching/SpreadSheetTool/packages/SpreadSheetTool-Core.package/SSHybridTextMorph.class/README.md

-I am a pluggable text morph which is manages two strings, one for input and one for output.
+I am a pluggable text morph which manages two strings, one for input and one for output.
 When I get the keyboard focus, I display the input text, when I loose the focus and do not have unaccepted edits, I display the output text.